tomdu3/marketing-campaing-ds/README.md

 As a data scientist, the objective is to conduct **Exploratory Data Analysis (EDA)** and **Hypothesis Testing** to enhance comprehension of factors influencing customer acquisition.
 The project aims to analyze customer demographics, spending habits, and campaign responses to derive actionable insights.

 ---

+## Steps to Perform

+### 1. Data Import and Initial Exploration

+- Import the dataset and examine key variables like `Dt_Customer` (customer enrollment date) and `Income` to ensure accurate importation.
+- Check the data types, missing values, and descriptive statistics.